chbeu/chbeu.github.io/content/post/20250920_tec25/index.md

 ---
 title: "Panelist at #TEC25"
 subtitle: ""
-summary: "I had the honor participating in a panelist at #TEC25, in a workshop organized by the Federal Ministry of Women, Science and Research."
+summary: "I had the honor participating as a panelist at #TEC25, in a workshop organized by the Federal Ministry of Women, Science and Research."
 #authors: [Christine Bauer]
 #projects: []
 categories: [news]